 Deer Lake Area of Concern

 Deer Lake is one of 43 contaminated sites designated as an Area of Concern under the 1987 Great Lakes Water Quality Agreement.
 Since 2010, $8 million from the Great Lakes Restoration Initiative has been used to complete the final actions to remediate and restore this AOC.
-All cleanup work required to remove Deer Lake from the binational list of AOCs has been completed.
+On Oct.
+30, 2014, EPA announced that Deer Lake had been removed from the binational list of AOCs.